 This section is used to bring employees into your company as quickly and efficiently as possible.
 We give them an understanding of how they should manage their tasks, their role within the business, how they are accountable for their time spent and where to access and store files and systems.

-We use this section to maintain organisation-wide communication.
+We use this section to maintain organization-wide communication.
 We ask employees to subscribe to this page.
 They will be notified when updates are made to the Knowledge Base that affect them.

 Standard Operating Procedures